arlobelshee/arlobelshee.github.io/content/useless_retros.md

 This time we found almost no change.
 Our productivity remained about the same.
 But things were less frustrating, because of fewer meetings.
 So we're going to keep working this way.
 It's better than anything we've done before.
 We seem to have plateaued.
 Looks like we've gotten all the value out of Agile.
 We can probably tweak for a few 5% improvements, but it is time to look for the next big improvement.

-Sounds familar?
+Sounds familiar?
 It does to me: this is the most common story of abject failure that I see.
-As a comparison, these are the baseline measuures I expect as a min-bar to consider an agile transformation successful:
+As a comparison, these are the baseline measures I expect as a min-bar to consider an agile transformation successful: